AureliaSindhu/Toastology/README.md

 # <h2 align = "center"> Toastology 🍞 </h2>
-<p> Please read through the read me especially the license section before delving deeper into this repository </p>
+<p> Please read through the read me, especially the license section before delving deeper into this repository </p>

 <h4> What is Toastology? </h4>
   <p> Toastology is a personality test inspired by the theory of Isabel Myers and Katharine Briggs.
 This project assesses individual preferences across four dimensions of personality types, providing insights into strengths, weaknesses, and tendencies. <p>